 You can specify the sub-account when posting charges.
 There are no sub-accounts for transitory charges.

 Even though apaleo is not built to be a all-purpose accounting system (we think that you PoS systems out there should proudly own your data, and not become a satellite service to apaleo), some hotels still want it to be the one place where all revenues and payments are stored.
-There are two workarounds to make this happen:
+There are two ways to do this:

 Post it on the house